50 years of MEVA – Pioneer and trendsetter

 In 2000, MEVA US was founded with headquarters in Springfield, OH, to win over the U.S. market with innovative products and outstanding services.
 2013 saw Gerhard Dingler pass on responsibility for the company's fortunes to his son Florian F. Dingler, now Owner and Managing Director.
 Yet, none of the creativity and passion that brings lasting customer benefit has been lost.
 MEVA offers a comprehensive portfolio of formwork products, technologies and services to meet the needs of all projects, both large and small, from foundations to high-rises, with everything from lightweight hand-set formwork to fully automatic climbing systems.
 Even intelligent virtual systems have become an integral part of everyday site practice.
 To equip itself for the future, MEVA has responded to the changing work processes brought about by digitalization by setting up the partner company BIM2.
 And, of course, the time-tested "hardware" – i.e. the smart, efficient formwork and climbing systems, shoring towers, props, working scaffolds, braces, etc. – also undergoes constant refinement.

 Constantly treading new paths

 With a bold, creative, pioneering spirit and a keen instinct for trends in concrete construction, MEVA has always been a trailblazer in formwork technology.
-As early as 1971, MEVA unveiled a novelty at the leading trade show bauma that was to revolutionise the construction industry: the first-ever modular panelised formwork system for crane-independent use.
-This was followed by more MEVA developments that are now state of the art: the assembly lock with no losable parts (1977) that achieves strong, flush panel connections with just a few hammer blows and thus paved the way for the far more robust closed hollow frame profile; or the first crane-independent wall and slab formwork made from aluminium.
+As early as 1971, MEVA unveiled a novelty at the leading trade show bauma that was to revolutionize the construction industry: the first-ever modular panelized formwork system for crane-independent use.
+This was followed by more MEVA developments that are now state of the art: the assembly lock with no losable parts (1977) that achieves strong, flush panel connections with just a few hammer blows and thus paved the way for the far more robust closed hollow frame profile; or the first crane-independent wall and slab formwork made from aluminum.

 Quantum leaps and cost-killers